Updated: Mar 17

 1) If you end up in self-quarantine, either alone or with others in your house, use it as an opportunity.
 If you're anything like me, you will have a mountain of books that you told yourself you would read, but life got in the way and you never got around to it.
 Read something!
 Or pick up a language, do an online course, or catch up on some work or chores you've been meaning to do.
 Personally, if I end up in self-isolation I will mostly be catching up on uni work, but there's also a German course which I thoroughly enjoy that has been mostly abandoned since Christmas, a copy of Daphne du Maurier's Jamaica Inn which is being worked through very slowly, and a bullet journal which I love to use but always feel guilty doing so given the amount of uni work I have.

 2) If you are in isolation or know someone who is, use Skype/phone calls to the max if you are craving company or are worried about someone.
 We are blessed to live in a time where things like that are possible.
 This is the first time in history (that I am aware of) during which communication like this has been possible during a pandemic, those living through the various plagues and outbreaks of history did not have access to this kind of thing at all.
 Your mental health is still so important at a time like this.
-If you need them then please don't hesitate to message me on facebook and ask for my skype name/phone number.
+If you need them then please don't hesitate to message me and ask for my skype name/phone number.

 3) If it makes you feel better, think about the environmental impact this is having.
-Due to the huge drop in travelling, harmful gas emissions have significantly dropped, and on Tuesday (10th March) the Guardian published an article saying that China have cut their CO2 emissions by 25% - amazing!
+Due to the huge drop in travelling, harmful gas emissions have significantly dropped, and on Tuesday (10th March) the Guardian published this article saying that China have cut their CO2 emissions by 25% - amazing!

 4) This will build up immunity in the population.
 The reason that COVID-19 is spreading so quickly is because it is new, but after this, the build-up of immunity around the globe will grow, and so future generations will not have to deal with Coronavirus in the same way as we will.